John Denham (poet): Works

 Denham began his literary career with a tragedy, The Sophy (1641), but his poem Cooper's Hill (1642) is the work by which he is remembered.
 It is the first example in English of a poem devoted to local description, picturing the Thames Valley scenery around his home at Egham in Surrey.
-Denham made various revisions to the poem.
-Robert Herrick, John Dryden and Alexander Pope all wrote of Cooper's Hill with admiration.
 The poem was praised by Samuel Johnson for its smooth flow and economy of language.
+Denham wrote many versions of this poem, reflecting the political and cultural upheavals of the Civil War.